 The complainants have also raised concerns about potential health effects of electromagnetic fields (EMF) associated with the Parkland Line.
 Section 366.04(6), Florida Statutes, which establishes the Commission's jurisdiction to enforce the NESC, provides that the statute "shall not be construed as superseding, repealing, or amending the provisions of s.
 403.523(1) and (10)."
 Section 403.523(10), Florida Statutes, provides the Department of Environmental Protection (DEP) with the power and duty "to set requirements that reasonably protect the public health and welfare from the electric and magnetic fields of transmission lines" which require its certification.
-While the Parkland Line did not require DEP certification, it is staff's understanding that FPL has provided documentation to DEP, pursuant to DEP rules, showing the predicted magnetic field at the maximum current rating for the line, and that the line is within compliance limits.
-DEP's review of the line is consistent with its authority under Section 403.061(30), Florida Statutes, over issues of EMF effects from transmission lines.
+Although the Parkland Line did not require DEP certification, Section 403.061(30), Florida Statutes, grants DEP "exclusive jurisdiction in the regulation of electric and magnetic fields associated with all electrical transmission and distribution lines and substation facilities."
+We note that consistent with this grant of jurisdiction and applicable DEP rules, DEP has evaluated documentation provided by FPL showing the predicted magnetic field at the maximum current rating for the line and found that the line is within compliance limits.